top of page

 8. Ilmarinen, the great smith, maker of heaven.
 Designed the Sampo mill of fortune.
 Originally a male spirit of air.

-10. Jumala, a generic name for a major deity.
-Originally the name given by the Finns to the sky, the sky-God and the supreme god.
+10. Jumala, is a generic name for a major deity.
+Originally the name given by the Finns to the sky, the sky-God, and the supreme god.
 Later Taivas and Ukko were used as names for the sky and the sky-God.
 The word means God and was later used for the Christian God.

 11. Kalenvanpoika, a giant hero who can cut down forests and mow down huge meadows, identical with the Estonian national epic hero Kalevpoeg.